Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Conclusions

 $\\$ {\bf Availability of Data} $\\$ The DP-SCAN and DP-PBE potentials are attached in the SI, which can be used with the DeePMD-kit package.
-The data that support the findings of this study are available from the corresponding author upon reasonable request.
+The data supporting this study's findings are available from the corresponding author upon reasonable request.